SonetMiddleware/sonet-dao-backend/doc/interface.md

 > method.
 The `platform` should be one of {Twitter, Facebook, Instagram, Telegram}, and it is case-sensitive.
 >
 > Note: If `chain_name` is not passed, it will default to `mainnet`.
+>
+> note: ton sig payload should be platform+tid, text should be 'please sign message'

 Return: